Skip to main content

 • Inform an adult

-• If dog remains unsecured, call 911
+• If the dog remains unsecured, call 911

 What about leashed dogs?